raspberrypilearning/kabaddi/en/step_3.md

 --- task ---

-**Test your code.** Click the green flag nand make sure you can control the player sprite.
+**Test your code.** Click the green flag and make sure you can control the player sprite.

 --- /task ---